 Not that passing this exam was the only metric for success, but I was overwhelmed with joy that so many of my students earned college credit, many of them passing an AP® exam for the first time.

-Now I am an AP Calculus tutor to provide personalized instruction.
+Now I am an AP Calculus BC tutor to provide personalized instruction to students in one-on-one and small group settings.
 I hated standing at the front of the classroom seeing that some students had mastered the content and others were falling behind.

-I didn't have enough time to give everyone the one-on-one instruction they needed.
-If I could make such large gains in classrooms of 20-30 students, I dreamt of the impact I could have helping one student at a time.
+I didn't have enough time in the classroom to give everyone the individualized instruction they needed.
+And I thought, if I could make such large gains in classrooms of 20-30 students, I dreamt of the impact I could have helping one student at a time.

-In being an AP Calculus tutor, students are able to cover a week’s worth of content in one hour.
+In being an AP Calculus tutor, each lesson is personalized to to fill in any gaps in understanding and build confidence in current topics.
+Typically, students are able to cover a week’s worth of content in one hour!

 Just last month, one of my students had a surgery that left him out of school for over a week.
 In one hour, we were able to cover an entire unit that used to take me 1.5 weeks (6.5 hours) in the classroom.